 Indefinite Leave to Remain (ILR) letter

-You will require a letter from your Sponsor, which the HEE Overseas Sponsorship Team can provide.
-Please email the team on [email protected] to request the letter.
+You will require a letter from your Sponsor, which the NHS England Overseas Sponsorship Team can provide.
+Please complete our form to request the letter

-You should contact the HEE Overseas Sponsorship Team as soon as possible when deciding to make your application to ensure you have the right information and to allow for the letter to be produced.
-However, you will need to aware of the timescales of when you can make an application with the UKVI as the the letter provided cannot be issued too early before your qualifying period.
+However, you will need to be aware of the timescales of when you can make an application with the UKVI as the letter provided cannot be issued too early before your qualifying period.

 To find out when you can apply for your ILR, please visit the UKVI website

-Before the HEE Overseas Sponsorship Team can produce an ILR letter we require:
+Before the NHS England Overseas Sponsorship Team can produce an ILR letter all information will need to be submitted via our online form.
+To complete the form you will require:

 If you are on maternity, paternity, shared parental or adoption leave we will also need: